CodyNault/WhatTheVax/Arizona/README.md

-# Arizona
+# Arizona# Arisona

+### State-wide Notes
-Be sure to check your specific county above to see if you have additional tips for your location\
+Be sure to check your specific county above to see if you have additional tips for your location

+### Counties
 [Apache](Apache.md)\
 [Cochise](Cochise.md)\
 [Coconino](Coconino.md)\